tc39/proposal-smart-pipelines/readme.md

 |> await o.asyncMethod(#)
 |> new Constructor(#);
 ```
-This pipeline is a very flat expression, with only one level of indentation, and
+This pipeline is a very linear expression, with only one level of indentation, and
 with each transformation step on its own line.

 As with the previous examples, the `… |> f` is a bare unary function call, equivalent